 Autism Spectrum Disorder (ASD) is a developmental disorder that is characterized by deficits in behavior management skills (e.g., repetitive behaviors, rigid behaviors, etc.), communication skills, or social skills, and is often observed in early childhood.
 For individuals with Autism, early identification is key!
-Some early identification signs include: a lack or delay in spoken language, repetitive use of language or motor movements, little to no eye contact, lack of interest in peers, lack of spontaneous or pretend play, or persistent fixation of parts of objects.
+Some early identification signs of our Maui patients include: a lack or delay in spoken language, repetitive use of language or motor movements, little to no eye contact, lack of interest in peers, lack of spontaneous or pretend play, or persistent fixation on parts of objects.

-Autism is diagnosed through developmental screening and through a comprehensive diagnostic evaluation.
+We diagnose Autism here at Galler Rimm on Maui through developmental screening and through a comprehensive diagnostic evaluation.
 Developmental screenings should take place during each doctor visit at 9 months old, 18 months old, and 24 months old.
 Developmental screenings are shorter tests that are utilized to determine if your child is learning basic skills and meeting developmental milestones or if delays are present.
 If a comprehensive diagnostic evaluation is recommended, this will include a thorough review of the child’s behavior and development, as well as a parent interview in order to gather more information.

 How is Autism Treated?